colindoyle0000/colindoyle-website/content/torts2025-material/slides/02-how-to-read-a-case.md

 ---

-# Purpose
+# Purpose connects our daily work with our deepest values.

-Reading _Hammontree v.
-Jenner_ for your 1L Torts Class

 ---

-## Goals determine what we pay attention to
+## Goals determine what we pay attention to.

 ---